CD3/config-makover/README.md

     config = readConfig( text, parser=json.loads )

 Don't want to learn YAML or JSON?
-Just use INI
+Just use INI,

     from configmakover.read import *
     from configmakover.parsers import ini